How to crab

 Red rock crab

-About: Red rock crabs are often called “Japanese crab," a misnomer that may cause worry among recreational crabbers.
-Red rock crabs are in fact a native species found in the fossil record, as well as in Native American middens.
+About: People often mistakenly think that red rock crabs are non-native but red rock crabs are in fact a native species found in the fossil record, as well as in Native American middens.
 They are an important component of Oregon estuaries and nearshore areas, and even help estuary ecosystems by eating invasive species such as green crab.

 Habitat: As the name implies, red rock crab prefer the harder substrate habitats such as rocks, pilings and other structure.
 Red rock crab prefer higher salinities than Dungeness crab and therefore are usually found in larger estuaries, close to the ocean.
-They are most common in Coos, Yaquina, and Tillamook bays where there is plentiful rocky substrates.
+They are most common in Tillamook, Yaquina and Coos bays where there is plentiful rocky substrates.

 Best identification characters: